DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowDropInsideItem.md

 ---
 ---
 ##### shortDescription
-Allows you to drop a row inside another row.
+Allows users to drop a row inside another row.

 ---
-This option allows you to drop rows only in the UI.
+This option allows users to drop rows only in the UI.
 You should also handle drag-and-drop in code.
 If users drag and drop rows inside a single component, use the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler.
 To allow users to drag and drop rows between components, use the [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) handler.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/LocalReordering"